JohN100x1/IsekaiMod/README.md

 			- `Auto Solid Shadows`: Shadow spells are 20% more real.
 			- `Auto Encouraging`: Increase spells' morale bonus by 1.
 			- `Auto Intensified`: Increase spells' max damage dice by 5.
+			- `Auto Elemental (Acid)`: Replace or split spells' damage with acid.
+			- `Auto Elemental (Cold)`: Replace or split spells' damage with cold.
+			- `Auto Elemental (Electricity)`: Replace or split spells' damage with electricity.
+			- `Auto Elemental (Fire)`: Replace or split spells' damage with fire.
 	- `Mythic Class Feature`: Access to a mythic class feature not your own
 		- `Angel Mythic Class Feature`: possible selections include the angelic halo and sword of heaven and their buffs
 		- `Azata Mythic Class Feature`: the superpowers